-While everyone's journey is different, there are key moments in life when the need for financial planning is more acute.
+While everyone's journey is different, there are a number of key moments in a person's life when the need for financial planning is more acute.
 For example, on becoming a parent, on taking out a mortgage or on reaching the age at which you want to retire.
 Each person's circumstances and attitudes are unique.
 Whatever your reasons for needing financial advice, it is very important for your adviser to have a thorough understanding of the aims, dreams and issues affecting you and your family.
 It is generally best to look at your financial affairs across the board, not just around your initial objective.
 Your personal circumstances now and in the short and longer term may well be affected by these decisions.
 For example, saving to buy a property could have an effect on your broader financial position, potentially affecting your income and expenditure, and the size of your deposit could impact on your ability to borrow.

-Buying a property could also restrict your future disposable income for meeting other objectives, such as supporting your child at university.
-Or, if money can be found to pay their living costs in the short to medium term, there may be a longerterm impact in other areas.
+The purchase of the property could also restrict your disposable income available in the future to meet other objectives, such as supporting your child at university.
+Or, if money can be found to pay their living costs in the short to medium term, there may be a longer-term impact in other areas.
 Maybe you will reduce pension investment in the short term, which means you have to invest more heavily later to keep your retirement plans on track.

 The truth is, it can be hard to deal with one issue in isolation, because most areas of financial planning are interconnected.
-Focused or relatively limited advice, say on a pension or IHT liability, is possible, but a thorough financial review can help you chart your path to your goals.
+Focused or relatively limited advice, say on a pension or inheritance tax (IHT) liability, is possible, but a thorough financial review can help you chart your path to your goals.